treezy254/parser/README.md

 # Fast Concurrent File Search Server

 This is a high-performance, multithreaded Python server that receives client queries and searches for a specified string inside a file.
-It returns `True` if the string is found, `False` otherwise, and logs the execution time of the search.
+It returns `STRING EXISTS` if the string is found, `STRING NOT FOUND` otherwise, and logs the execution time of the search.

 ---